Behind the Scenes at St Paul’s Cathedral

 Triforium simply means a space above the arches of a church.
 To get to the triforium in St Paul’s Cathedral you have a rather spectacular staircase to climb…

-The Dean’s Stairs (sometimes called the geometric stair) was built by Christopher Wren in 1705.
+The Dean’s Stairs (sometimes called the geometric stair) was designed by Christopher Wren in 1705 and built by William Kempster.
 Its 88 stone steps appear to float, rising for 50ft.

 Only a small fraction embedded in the wall, each step is perfectly shaped to balance the step before and after itself, with no other means of support.

 Once you’re up to the triforium level you get a different, behind the scenes, look at the Cathedral floor.